rwyant/index/Calculator/README.md

 Welcome!

 This repo hosts the solution to General Assembly's iOS Development Course Midterm.
 The prompt was to create a fully-functioning Calculator App from scratch that includes
-a) a display,
+- Display
-b) a numbered keypad,
+- Numbered keypad
-c) an 'equals' button,
+- Equals (=) button
-d) add, multiply, subtract, and divide operators,
+- Add, multiply, subtract, and divide operators
-e) a 'percent' button,
+- Percent (%) button
-f) a 'clear' button,
+- Clear (c) button
-g) a '+/-' button, and
+- '+/-' button
-h) supports portrait orientation.
+- Supports portrait orientation

 Here is the original prompt for this Midterm: